...............

 Compulsory readings (attending students and non-attending students)

-Further readings for students' class presentations and project work
+Further readings for students' class presentations and project work (compulsory for non-attending students)

 Course Planning